Patrickodida/React-PandaBus-App/README.md

-# KwataBus Ticketing System/Application
+# PandaBus Ticketing System/Application

 ## Overview

-KwataBus Ticketing System is a web application designed to streamline the process of booking bus tickets.
+PandaBus Ticketing System is a web application designed to streamline the process of booking bus tickets.
 It allows users to search for available buses, select their desired route, choose their seats, and make payments online.

 ## Features